 What does the Amsterdam Rainbow Dress stand for?

-As woman and transgender, top model Valentijn de Hingh knows better than anyone how to convey this message.
+As a transgender woman, top model Valentijn de Hingh (pictured in the image above) knows better than anyone how to convey this message.
 She presented the Amsterdam Rainbow Dress to the public at the Amsterdam Museum and also modelled the dress in the stunning publicity photos shot by photographer Pieter Henket at the Rijksmuseum in the summer of 2016.
-These publicity photos were shot in the Gallery of Honour, in front of Rembrandt’s Night Watch.
+These photos were shot in the Gallery of Honour, in front of Rembrandt’s Night Watch.

-The Rijksmuseum, the Gallery of Honour and the Night Watch are considered iconic and historic Amsterdam / Dutch.
-By photographing at this specific site, these pictures underline the history of Amsterdam as an enclave of freedom for all.
-Valentijn de Hingh poses as the maid of Amsterdam, who welcomes 180 nationalities within her city limits and thus also welcome, or in any case should welcome, LGBT refugees from the 75* countries.
+The Rijksmuseum, the Gallery of Honour and the Night Watch are considered iconic and representations of both Amsterdammer as well as Dutch identity and heritage.
+By photographing at this specific site, these pictures underline the history of Amsterdam as an enclave of freedom.
+In the image below, Valentijn de Hingh poses as the maid of Amsterdam, welcoming 180 nationalities to her hometown.

-Set in San Francisco City Hall’s grand rotunda and produced on Harvey Milk Day 2017, acclaimed photographer Ashlynn Danielsen captures top model Glo Taylor as she embodies the guardian of strength, resilience and progressiveness of San Francisco’s community.
-With a fully LGBT+ related crew from the Bay Area, this production again emphasizes the Amsterdam Rainbow Dress’ focus on creating a platform for the community.
+Set in San Francisco City Hall’s grand rotunda to mark Harvey Milk Day 2017, acclaimed photographer Ashlynn Danielsen captured top model Glo Taylor (in the image above) as she embodies the guardian of strength, resilience and progressiveness of San Francisco’s community.
+With the help of an LGBTIQ+ crew from the Bay Area, this production emphasizes the Amsterdam Rainbow Dress’ role as a beacon for the international LGBTIQ+ community.

 Presentation and comments

-On Friday, August 5th, 2016, the Amsterdam Rainbow Dress was first presented, in the courtyard of the Amsterdam Museum.
-The accompanying art photographs, shot by acclaimed photographer Pieter Henket with LGBT+ activist with transgender top model Valentijn de Hingh, have been widely published by international media; within a week the stunning images went viral on various media and got picked up by (online) written press and television stations worldwide.
+On Friday, August 5th, 2016, the Amsterdam Rainbow Dress was first presented in the courtyard of the Amsterdam Museum.
+The accompanying art photographs, shot by acclaimed photographer Pieter Henket with LGBT+ activist and transgender top model Valentijn de Hingh, have since been widely published by international media; within a week the stunning images went viral on various platforms and got picked up by written press and television stations worldwide.
 These publications include Dutch national newspaper Het Parool, Huffington Post, El Pais, the Independent, USA Today, Art Daily, Vogue, Cosmopolitan, BuzzFeed, the Gaily Grind, Upworthy, the Guardian and CTV News Channel.
-Attention is soon paid to the Amsterdam Rainbow Dress from the Netherlands to China, from Australia to Brazil and the United States to the United Kingdom.
-In countries that are included in the dress, such as India and Malaysia, online discussion was initiated as a result.
+As a result, the Amsterdam Rainbow Dress gained further attention from the Netherlands to China, from Australia to Brazil and the United States to the United Kingdom.
+In countries that were included in the dress at the time, such as India and Malaysia, heated online discussion was initiated as a result.

-In September of 2016, the Amsterdam Rainbow Dress joins a big arts and culture mission to New York City, led by Amsterdam deputy mayor Kajsa Ollongren and aimed at promoting Dutch culture, design and art in the Big Apple.
-A total of 112 delegates representing 66 organizations and 12 start-ups contributed to a vibrant program the cultural relationships between Amsterdam and New York.
+In September 2016, the Amsterdam Rainbow Dress joined an important arts and culture mission to New York City, led by Amsterdam deputy mayor Kajsa Ollongren.
+The mission was aimed at promoting Dutch culture, design and art in the Big Apple, with a total of 112 delegates representing 66 organizations and 12 start-ups.

-May 2017, the Amsterdam Rainbow Dress Foundation was invited by the Netherlands ministry of Foreign Affairs to join a program with the Equal Rights Coalition on the annual International Day Against Homophobia, Lesbophobia, Biphobia and Transphobia (IDAHOT).
-With all ambassadors from the Coalition, foreign minister Bert Koenders and a group of LGBT+ activists, allies and additional prominent guests and speakers present, the Amsterdam Rainbow Dress was presented at the ministry in The Hague, preceding a discussion on current LGBT+ affairs.
+In May 2017, the Amsterdam Rainbow Dress Foundation was invited by the Netherlands Ministry of Foreign Affairs to join a program with the Equal Rights Coalition on the annual International Day Against Homophobia, Lesbophobia, Biphobia and Transphobia (IDAHOT).
+With all ambassadors from the Coalition, foreign minister Bert Koenders and a group of LGBTIQ+ activists, allies and additional prominent guests and speakers present, the Amsterdam Rainbow Dress was presented at the ministry in The Hague, preceding a discussion on current LGBT+ affairs.

-Also in May 2017, the Amsterdam Rainbow Dress Foundation joins an LGBT+ focused mission from Amsterdam deputy mayor Simone Kukenheim, traveling to San Francisco to tighten bonds, establish dialogues and exchange knowledge, experience and awareness within the fields of art, healthcare, law enforcement, education, politics and business.
+Also in May 2017, the Amsterdam Rainbow Dress Foundation joined an LGBTIQ+ focused mission from Amsterdam deputy mayor Simone Kukenheim, traveling to San Francisco to tighten bonds, establish dialogues and exchange knowledge, experience and awareness within the fields of art, healthcare, law enforcement, education, politics and business.

 * List of countries as comprised by the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA).
-The flag of Belize has since been replaced with the rainbow flag.
-The Amsterdam Rainbow Dress in her current form consists of 75 national flags, 1 rainbow flag and 4 flags of the City of Amsterdam.
+The flag of Angola, Belize, India, Trinidad and Tobago and Botswana have since been replaced with rainbow flags, while the flag of Chad has been added.
+The Amsterdam Rainbow Dress in its current form consists of 72 national flags, 5 rainbow flags and 4 Amsterdam city flags.